 This year, we’re angling toward something different.

 We’re sure you agree: Halloween has long-summoned a particular spirit of eclecticism (and that’s not the only kind!).
 Come October 31st, and all the elaborate and not-so-elaborate metamorphoses-of-self said date entails, let’s delve deeper than the typical pre-packaged, store-bought angels and devils (who seem to share practically identical propensity toward marabou feathers and fishnets, if only of contrasting hues).
-Let’s make 2019 the year of pursuing costumed identities which inspire and empower.
+Let’s make this the year of pursuing costumed identities which inspire and empower.
 Who’s with us?

 And if you’re not with us, well, raise the hemline and lower the neckline.
 Heck, it’s Halloween.
 Okay, putting our high-horse back in the barn.